aphyr/partitions-post/README.markdown

 Google's <a
 href="http://research.google.com/archive/chubby-osdi06.pdf">paper</a>
-describing the design and operation of Chubby, their distributed lock manager outlines the root causes of 61 outages over 700 days of operation across several clusters.
+describing the design and operation of Chubby, their distributed lock manager, outlines the root causes of 61 outages over 700 days of operation across several clusters.
 Of the nine outages that lasted greater than 30 seconds, four were caused by network maintenance and two were caused by "suspected network